-Year Ended March 28, March 29, 2015 2014 Change % Change () Dollars in thousand ds) Other income, net \$ 3,437 \$ 1,105 \$ 2,332 211.0%
+Year 1 Ended March 28, 2015 March 29 2014 \$ Change % Change (Dollars in thousands) Other income, net \$ 3,437 \$ 1,1 .05 \$ 2,332 211.0%

-The majority of Other income, net, is attributable to interest income earned on commercial loans receivable in the factory built housing segment and primarily represents gains, losses or impairment on property, plant and equipment, including assets held for sale or sold.
+The majority of Other income, net is attributable to interest income earned on commercial loans receivable in the factory built housing segment.
+Other income also includes periodic gains, losses or impairment on property, plant and equipment, including assets held for sale or sold.
 Other income, net increased mainly from the sale of idle real estate properties.
-During the year ended March 28, 2015, the Company sold inactive manufacturing facilities in Albemarle, North Carolina and Woodland, California and real estate in Lakeland, Florida and Chino Valley, Arizona for a net gain of \$1.4 million.
-The Company also sold miscellaneous property, plant and equipment in the normal course of business.
+During the year ended March 28, 2015, the Company sold inactive manufacturing facilities in Albemarle, North Carolina and Woodland, California and real estate in Lakeland, Florida and Chino Valley, Arizona for a combined net gain of \$1.4 million.